AvanzaBank/astrix/README.md

 #### Versioning framework design
 1. The service implementation only knows the latest version of the data-format
-2. The service-provider implement ”migrations” for each change in data-foramt which upgrade/downgrade a message from one version to the next
+2. The service-provider implement ”migrations” for each change in data-format which upgrade/downgrade a message from one version to the next
 3. Astrix uses the migrations in all message-exchanges (service invocations) to upgrade an incoming requests to the latest version before invoking the actual service implementation, and downgrade the response received from the service implementation before sending them back to the client.

 ### Fault tolerance